tanmatt/QuoteOfTheDay/README.md

 - Thu May 23 07:00:04 2024 | My best friend is the one who brings out the best in me. - Henry Ford
 - Fri May 24 07:00:06 2024 | Hello Test - Annie
 - Sat May 25 07:00:08 2024 | The line between failure and success is so fine that we scarcely know when we pass it: so fine that we are often on the line and do not know it. - Elbert Hubbard
+- Sun May 26 07:00:07 2024 | In order to find truth we must give up our prejudices, our own small trivial notions; an open receptive mind is essential.
+If our chalice is full of self, there is no room in it for the water of life. - Abdu'l-Baha